nirtamir2/talks/2025-06-25/src/slides.md

 ---

 # So how do I use GLTF in React?

+gltfJSX parses the model and generates code with all the meshes, materials, and hierarchies.

 <BrowserWrapper title="gltfJSX - 🎮 Turns GLTFs into JSX components">
   <DemoIframe url="https://gltf.pmnd.rs/"></DemoIframe>